Northrop boosts profit, raises full-year forecast

-The maker of Global Hawk unmanned spy planes and defense electronics also boosted its operating margin and raised its outlook for full-year profitability, but acknowledged that uncertainty about the U.S. budget was slowing orders.
+The maker of Global Hawk unmanned spy planes and defense electronics also raised its outlook for full-year profitability, although its order backlog was lower.

-Chief Executive Wes Bush said $37 billion in "sequestration" cuts imposed on the Pentagon in fiscal 2013 were slowing government orders, particularly in the company's shorter-cycle businesses like technical services and information systems.

-Bush said he did not expect major disruptions to 2013 revenues, but said the slowdown in orders would have a ripple effect on Northrop's revenues, earnings and cash flow in 2014.

 In the second quarter, higher sales in aerospace and electronic systems more than offset declines in information systems and technical services.